 - Click OK

 Updating your operating system and other software is crucial.
 New threats are always being found in software and the only way to protect yourself from them is to update them.
 Both Windows and Mac are quite easy to update, there is no excuse to not do it.
-Also, if a software is asking to be updated, you should always install it, if possible.
+Also, if the software is asking to be updated, you should always install it, if possible.

-Ignore All the Above Tips by Just Following These Two Instead
+Ignore All The Above Tips by Just Following These Two Instead

 I think that the above tips are easy to follow and execute and I see no reason for anyone to not do them.
 However, there are two things stand out like nothing other.
-If you follow these two tips is crucial and you can easily skip any other tips, including the ones above, if you only do these two.
+If you follow these two tips is crucial and you can easily skip any other tips, including the ones above if you only do these two.

 The first one is to take backups.
-Taking backups of your files and documents is extremely important, yet so many doesn’t do it because they don’t can’t be bothered.
-Then, when they get a virus or their computer crashes, then call an it-guy (like me) and blame us when we can’t restore the files.
+Taking backups of your files and documents is extremely important, yet so many don’t do it because they don’t can’t be bothered.
+Then, when they get a virus or their computer crashes, call an it-guy (like me) and blame us when we can’t restore the files.
 Always do backups, it’s not hard, it’s not time-consuming, it’s not expensive.
 Here are 4 easy solutions:

 - Move all your files and images to the cloud.
 Google, Apple, Microsoft, Dropbox.
 There are multiple clouds today that offer you an easy way to store your files.
 It doesn’t have to be expensive either.
 OneDrive (from Microsoft) is included in Office 365, if you have that.

 - Use a NAS to store your files on another hard drive on your network.
 Most NAS that you purchase has some sort of backup software that can do it automatically when you are doing other stuff.
-I can recommend the Synology DS218j on Amazon, which I was using before I built my own NAS.
+I can recommend the Synology DS218+ on Amazon, which I was using before I built my own NAS.

 - Use a backup-software.
-Yes, I know, I am usually not very fond of installing software’s like this.
+Yes, I know, I am usually not very fond of installing software like this.
 However, when it comes to backing up files, I’m willing to make an exception.
 One software that I have been using successfully in the past, and that I recommend to friends, is Paragon Backup & Recovery.

 - You could also do it manually by just copying images and files over to an external hard drive.
 Any external hard drive on Amazon should work for this type of operation.
 Make sure it’s big enough to store everything you need to save.

 The second tip is to use common sense.
 If something looks sketchy or shady, it probably is.
 If something looks too good to be true, it probably is.
 If you get an email from someone with an “invoice” and a file attached, think if you are waiting for an invoice.
-Invoices doesn’t come without reason, so if you haven’t purchased anything, you will not get an invoice either.
+Invoices don’t come without reason, so if you haven’t purchased anything, you will not get an invoice either.
 It’s the same logic with competitions, if you haven’t been in one, you can’t win.
-Don’t trust emails that says that you won if you haven’t participated.
+Don’t trust emails that say that you won if you haven’t participated.

 Removing Virus from Your Infected Computer

-If computer was to be infected, it’s good to be aware of the steps that you need to take in order to solve it.
+If a computer was to be infected, it’s good to be aware of the steps that you need to take to solve it.
 Which steps to take will depend on what kind of virus it is.
 A very common type is ransomware.
 This is what happened at work, which I mentioned in the beginning.
 This is when your files are being encrypted and you need to pay someone to unlock the files.
 DO NOT PAY!
 If you pay, you are supporting the creator of the virus, something you don’t want to do.
-You are also spending money in hope that the criminal that created the virus, will actually unlock your files.
+You are also spending money in hope that the criminal that created the virus, will unlock your files.
 Never trust a criminal.

 But before you do anything else, remove the network cable from your computer so that it isn’t connected to the network.
 This will stop any eventual damage on your other devices in your network.
-Next, you want to go into safe mode on your computer, which means that Windows will load as little as possible in order to function.
+Next, you want to go into safe mode on your computer, which means that Windows will load as little as possible to function.
 This is a great way to investigate the system.
 To enter safe mode, to the following: